DaMrNelson/one-S-pass-firefox/overview.md

 - Open source the server?
 Switch to Rust?
 Or would that just be making it more dangerous?
 - Include open source licenses on all pages, or just manager?
 Or maybe right clicking on it shows them?
 Idk.
 - Conflict resolution.
 What happens if they make a password on one device and push it before saving?
 Probably just use hashes for this.
 Or maybe pull their vault before saving and check the vault version?
 And/or a vault version header/"get-vault-version"
+- Edit password entry on double click, and focus the param being edited
+- Password manager list should not scroll the title
+- Password manager list scroll should resset to top on open
+- Site aliasing: Show "Google" instead of "accounts.google.ca".
+Have some built-in, but should also allow the user to make their own / OVERRIDE the builtins (show as editing, but really they are overriding it and builtins are shipped with the extension, not in the file).
 - // TODO: (in case of very specific Ctrl+F)